kubernetes/website/content/en/blog/_posts/2020-04-21-contributor-communication-upstream-marketing.md

 of a complex web of options.
 There were so many options, it was a challenge for anyone to be sure they were in the right place to receive the right information.
-We started taking immediate action by pruning the inactive mailing lists and other platforms, combining where we could, and thinking about the future.
+We started taking immediate action by pruning the inactive communication channels, combining them where we could, and thinking about the future.
 We also asked for feedback from all our contributors directly via [**annual surveys**](https://github.com/kubernetes/community/tree/master/sig-contributor-experience/surveys) to see where folks were actually reading the news that influences their